signalfx/splunk-otel-java-lambda/README.md

 that enables you to export spans from an AWS Lambda function with Java to Splunk APM without any code changes to your Lambda functions.

+Current release uses `OpenTelemetry AWS Lambda Instrumentation` version `0.12.0`.

 The Splunk Lambda wrapper uses B3 context propagation and a jaeger-thrift exporter by default to send trace metadata to Splunk APM.
 If needed, you can customize context propagation and the exporter when you deploy the wrapper.

+Outbound context propagation for lambdas instrumented with this wrapper can be easily implemented.
+Please have a look [here](outbound-context-propagation.md)

 This project contains the custom wrapper code in the [wrapper](https://github.com/signalfx/splunk-otel-java-lambda-wrapper/tree/main/wrapper) directory and examples in the [examples](https://github.com/signalfx/splunk-otel-java-lambda-wrapper/tree/main/examples) directory.